Music from David J Lambert (some music from previous projects)

 Music from Quiet Wish (band) (from 2016 – 2019)

 Quiet Wish, as at November 2017, were playing mainly as a 4-piece band, of Carola Baer (vocals), David J Lambert (guitars, loops, basslines, violin and synths), Dave Salsbury (guitar and synths), Matt Manning (drums).
 The repertoire is a mixture of pieces derived from jams, and other songs.
-The sound can best be described as ‘Floydesque’ or ‘alt-rock’, in that we have obvious prog influences, but steer clear of the virtuoso wizardry normally associated with that genre.
+The sound can best be described as ‘Floydesque’ or ‘alt-rock’, and there are obvious prog influences.

 Music from Quiet Wish (duo) (from 2014 – 2017)

 Quiet Wish duo (Carola Baer (vocals, guitars, keys), David J Lambert (guitars, vocals, loops,basses, drumloops and synths) ) played mainly as an electro-duo and occasionally acoustic.
-The repertoire is much more song-like and accessible than the band repertoire, and more suited to quieter events.
+The repertoire is much more song-like than the band repertoire.

 Music from singer/songwriter period (from 2011 -2014 and from Aug 2019 onwards)

-In this period David J produced a set of songs which were quite direct political statements, and generally delivered with an aggressive, almost punk-like approach.
-These songs only current exist in demo form a project to complete them (along with new songs and older acoustic material) and record is currently being started
+In this period David J started to produced a set of songs which were more direct social or political statements, and generally delivered with an aggressive, almost punk-like approach.
+These songs only current exist in demo form a project to complete them (along with new songs and older acoustic material) and record is currently underway

 Music from prog jams (2011 – 2013)